-Fig. 9 Game view in one phone
+Fig. 9 Game view in one phone.

-Fig. 10 Evaluation of CMB round handler
+Fig. 10 Evaluation of CMB round handler.

+Fig. 11 Evaluation of message propagation delays.

-The quantitative evaluation studies the impact of VFC enforcement on overall VFC-hoc performance.
-Our microbenchmarks focus on the most costly operation, the CMB-ROUND-TRIGGERED function, described in the CMB algorithm (see Fig. 6), and on network delays.
-This function not only performs intensive computations, but it is also executed periodically, once per round.
-From the algorithm we can see that, disregarding the cost of the merging operation in line 1, the overall cost is proportional to the number of clients.
+not only performs intensive computations but it is also executed periodically, once per round.
+From the algorithm, we can see that, disregarding the cost of the merging operation in line 1, the overall cost is proportional to the number of clients.
 Thus, we evaluated the algorithm cost for a single client.

-We continuously ran this microbenchmark on phones and measured the execution time of the CMB-ROUND-TRIGGERED function (at the server side) by varying two factors: (i) the number of objects in the pool (between 1000 and 10000 objects) and (ii) the percentage of updates piggy-backed in the round messages to the client (0%, 50%, and 100% simulated update percentages).
-Additionally, experiments were conducted with the following fixed conditions: (i) the simulated φ settings included 1 pivot and small C and C (arrays with 3 positions), (ii) object payload was 4 bytes (e.g., 2 small integers for space coordinates).
+We continuously ran this micro-benchmark on phones and measured the execution time of the CMB-ROUND-TRIGGERED function (at the server side) by varying two factors: i) the number of objects in the pool (between 1000 and 10000 objects), and ii) the percentage of updates piggybacked in the round messages to the client (0%, 50% and 100% simulated update percentages).
+Additionally, experiments were conducted with the following fixed conditions: i) the simulated $\phi$ settings included 1 pivot and small C and Z (arrays with 3 positions), ii) object payload was 4 bytes (e.g. 2 small integers for space coordinates).
 Figure 10 presents the performance measurements.
 Each result is annotated with the corresponding volume of data to be sent to the client.